jmerri8/PyTg/README.md

     save_summary : bool, optional
         Choose whether to save the text summary of the inference performed.
 The default is True.
     return_data : bool, optional
-        Choose whether to return the raw data that was fit
+        Choose whether to return the raw data that was fit.
+The default is True.
+    fit_error : bool, optional
+        Choose whether to fit the noise in the data as a parameter, or not.
+The default is False.
+WARNING: SETTING TO TRUE WILL MAKE ABSOLUTE VALUES OF FIT PARAMETER ERRORS UNPHYSICAL!

  ### Returns